aharonium/opensiddur.org/posts/HTML/readings-and-sourcetexts/mekorot/tanakh/ketuvim/hamesh-megillot/eikhah/the-book-of-lamentations-chantable-english-translation-with-trope-by-len-fellman.html.md

 <sup>58-60</sup>&nbsp;You have defended the cause
 of my soul&#x2197;;
 you have redeemed my life.
-Adonai, you see how I am wronged,
+Adonai, you see how I am wronged&#x2191;,
 O vindicate my right!
 You have seen all of their vengeance&#x2198;, all their designs toward me.